gvwilson/thirdbit/fiction/iffy/index.md

 or pushing in between them and what had just happened?
 How could she have seen what she needed to do like that?

-Just as one of the sailors yelled, "Gotcha!" another voice shouted "*Gardez-vous!*"
+Just as one of the sailors yelled, "Gotcha!" a dirty gray shape darted out from behind a barrel.
-Iffy yelped as a familiar rust-stained bot reared up in front of her.
+The sailor tripped over the raccoon and fell to the cobblestones with a surprised curse.
-The sailor behind her skidded to a halt on the cobblestones and was knocked sprawling as her partner slammed into her from behind.
+The sailor behind her skidded to a halt on the cobblestones, only to be sent staggering as the third one plowed into her from behind.

-"Rogue!
-Rogue!"
+"Get off me!"
-the second sailor shouted,
+the first sailor shouted as a second raccoon scampered across her back.
-dodging back as French Henry clacked a manipulator at her.
+A third and then a fourth emerged from their hiding places, growing and hissing at the sailors.

 "Come on!"
-Wales pulled her away.
+Wales pulled Iffy away.

 For a few moments all Iffy could do was try not to stumble and fall.
 Just when she couldn't hold onto the case any longer